Sugumaran-Balasubramaniyan/Python-for-Data-Science/README.md

 To open jupyter notebook in a Terminal: jupyter notebook

 This will open Jupyter notebook in your default web browser.
-From here, you can navigate to the notebooks directory and open any of the notebooks to explore the code examples and run the cells.
+From here, you can navigate to the notebooks directory and open any of the notebooks to explore code examples and run the cells.

 Credit:
 Thanks to Prof. François Bangui for sharing and teaching me this valuable resource.